z3roq/Mill-Heat-Pump-HA-Integration/README.md

 Note:
 I am nowhere near of even basic developer and this was done heavely relied on AI, so there could be issues whit this.

+TODO:
+- HACS installation
+- Check cooling stuff
+- Comment code
+- Make rooms as devices, not only entities